andrew-farries/sharks-k8s-volumes/slides.md

 `PersistentVolumeClaims` are supposed to abstract away the details of where a particuar `PersistentVolume` comes from.
 When deploying a pod, you don't care about where the storage comes from, you just want '5Gi' of storage.

-This basically goes back to the idea that the cluster administrator is a separate person/group from the people deploying and running workloads on the cluster.
+This goes back to the idea that the cluster administrator is a separate person/group from the people deploying and running workloads on the cluster.
 Statically provisioned `PersistentVolumes` are the concern of the cluster admins. `PersistentVolumeClaims` are the concern of the cluster users.

 ---
 # Dynamic PVC provisioning with StorageClasses